NathanSDunn/PatienC-Solitaire/README.md

 #PatienC++
 This is a simple, text based version of Solitaire.
+Can be compiled from source using gcc or alternatively using the binaries supplied in `/bin/`

 ##Overview
 The object of the game is to empty the deck.
 Cards may be removed from the T (Thrown) Pile to a playing area pile numbered 1-7 with the 'MOVE' Command.
 For example, to move a card from the Thrown pile to the the first playing area pile the player would type 'MOVE T TO 1'.
 Cards may be stacked when possible in the Suit decks (H,D,C,S) in ascending order in the appropriate pile in order to clear them from the playing areas.